-It’s summer, the heat’s glimmering off the tarmac, and Australians are flocking to the beach: it’s when we start thinking about big marine predators.
+It’s summer, the heat’s glimmering off the tarmac, and Australians are flocking to the beach.
+It’s when we start thinking about big marine predators – and how to prevent a shark attack.

 Although shark-human interactions are rare and unlikely events, sharks are often at the back of every surfer’s or swimmer’s mind – and to capitalise on this perceived threat, a range of gadgets claiming to act as shark deterrents have entered the market.